 Public Open House:

-A Public Open House for Consultation on the Draft Recommendations and Applicant Toolkit has been scheduled for Monday, March 3, 2025 from 7:00 PM to 8:30 PM at the Scugog Community Recreation Centre (Meeting Rooms 2 and 3) located at 1655 Reach Street, Port Perry.
+A Public Open House for Consultation on the Draft Recommendations and Applicant Toolkit was held on Monday, March 3, 2025 from 7:00 PM to 8:30 PM at the Scugog Community Recreation Centre.

 For More Information: